 Outcomes Data Changes

-Goal 5: Demonstrate ability to adapt strength and CV conditioning protocols for Students are performing well in this area.
+Goal 5: Demonstrate ability to adapt strength and CV conditioning protocols for For this goal, we evaluated case Response and Adaptations in Sp below includes the percent of sar 3 rating categories.
+1 = does not expectation, 3 = exceeds expecta ecial Popu nples that meet exp Students are performing well in this area.
 No changes are recommended at this time.

-special populations 1 2 3
+special populations ecial 1 2 3

 Patient Assessment 4% 21% 75%

-Exercise Considerations 11% 36% 53%
+Exercise Considerations 11% 36% 53% 53%

 Program Design: CR fitness 0% 43% 57%

 Program Design: Strength 4% 32% 64%

-Program Design: Flexibility 11% 25% 64%
+Program Design: Flexibility

-28 responses for each rubric cat egory •
+28 responses for each rubric cat egory • ·